LTTLabsOSS/markbench-tests/counterstrike2/README.md

 - `resolution`: string representing the resolution the test was run at, formatted as "[width]x[height]", e.x. `1920x1080`
 - `start_time`: number representing a timestamp of the test's start time in milliseconds
 - `end_time`: number representing a timestamp of the test's end time in milliseconds
-- `version`: steam buildid number to trace versioning
+- `version`: steam build id number to trace versioning